nasa/code-nasa-gov/README.md

 Instructions for releasing a NASA open-source project can be found on <a href="https://code.nasa.gov/#/guide">https://code.nasa.gov/#/guide</a>

 #### Code.json vs Category.json
-The projects page on code.nasa.gov is built from a JSON that contains information on NASA's open-source code projects.

-The JSON that the page is built from is called category.json.
-Category.json is generated via a script from code.json.

-New projects are added to code.json.
+Newly approved code projects for release are added to code.json.

 All federal agencies are mandated to have a code.json that is then harvested by the General Services Adminstration (GSA) and aggregated into code.gov.